Camille Kovalev: 2023–2024 season: Second Grand Prix medal

 The Kovalevs started the season by winning gold at the 2023 John Nicks Pairs Challenge.
-Following a ninth-place finish at the 2023 CS Autumn Classic International, the pair would win gold for a fourth time at the 2023 Master's de Patinage.
-They would subsequently compete at the 2023 CS Finlandia Trophy, where they placed fifth.
+Following a ninth-place finish at the 2023 CS Autumn Classic International, the pair won gold for a fourth time at the 2023 Master's de Patinage.
+They subsequently competed at the 2023 CS Finlandia Trophy, where they placed fifth.

 Competing on the 2023–24 Grand Prix circuit, the Kovalevs won the bronze medal at the 2023 Grand Prix de France.
 “We are so happy,” said Camille.
 “We came here with the goal to win a medal and we did it.
 We fought until the end to get it!”
 They went on to finish fifth at the 2023 Grand Prix of Espoo.
-In December, they would win their third national title at the 2024 French Championships.
+In December, they won their third national title at the 2024 French Championships.

 The pair then went on to compete at the 2024 European Championships in Kaunas, Lithuania, despite Camille developing a fever two days before the event.
-During the short program, Camille would have a very hard fall on the throw triple flip, landing on her chest.
-She would then fall again on the side-by-side triple toe.
-As a result of these mistakes, the pair would only place fifteenth in the short program.
-They would end up withdrawing before the free skate due to Camille's illness.
-The Kovalevs would subsequently compete at the 2024 International Challenge Cup, where they took the bronze medal.
+During the short program, Camille had a very hard fall on the throw triple flip, landing on her chest.
+She then fell again on the side-by-side triple toe.
+As a result of these mistakes, the pair only placed fifteenth in the short program.
+They ended up withdrawing before the free skate due to Camille's illness.
+The Kovalevs subsequently competed at the 2024 International Challenge Cup, where they took the bronze medal.

 Weeks before the 2024 World Championships, the Kovalevs announced that they would not compete at the event due to Pavel injuring himself from a very bad fall in training.

 In June, the pair announced that while continuing their coaching relationship with Laurent Depouilly, that they would begin training at the ASGA Figure Skating Club.